 Here, three phrases are separated as if they are independent clauses.
 It is true that the three phrases can stand on their own as such, but they are also serviceable as simple list items, as shown here: “They must continuously direct scarce resources to sustain vital government activities and services, they must manage their operations in the face of constantly changing circumstances, and they must provide assurance to various stakeholders that they can protect and enhance their organizations.”
 (Semicolons are necessary in place of the commas only if one or more of the phrases itself uses punctuation to separate items in a list.)

-3 Responses to “3 Types of Superfluous Use of Semicolons”
+3 thoughts on “3 Types of Superfluous Use of Semicolons”

 I recently found out that the Ancient Greeks did not have any lower-case letters.
 All of the “squiggly” lower-case ones were added by scribes during Medieval times.